nnellans/github-workflows-guide/README.md

       key: value
       key: value
 ```
-- these `outputs` are available to all downstream Jobs that **depend** on this Job
+- These `outputs` are available to all downstream Jobs that **depend** on this Job
-- max of 1 MB per Output, and 50 MB total per Workflow
+- Max of 1 MB per Output, and 50 MB total per Workflow
-- any expressions in an Output are evaluated at the end of a Job
+- Any expressions in an Output are evaluated at the end of a Job
-- any secrets in an Output are redacted and not sent to GitHub Actions
+- Any secrets in an Output are redacted and not sent to GitHub Actions

 ## Jobs that call a reusable workflow (template):
 [Documentation - Reusing Workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows)